mistatee1/login-test/README.md

 # Login

 This is my solution to the test.
+It mocks a login process.
+It displays an alert on successful login.

 <img
   src="public/login.png"